Jean and Cecile Miguet

 Jean Francois and Cecile Miguet arrived in Australia from France in 1951, sailing from Genoa near the France/Italian border.

 Jean was a welder for Citra Fougerolle, a French company contracted to build the Trevallyn power station and dam for the Hydro Electric Commission.
 He worked in the Trevallyn tunnel, welding together sections that formed the water pipeline from the Trevallyn dam to the power station on the Tamar.

 However, Jean, the son of a fifth generation winemaker from the famous grape growing regions in SE France brought with him the family’s traditional love of wine and winemaking.
 He also brought with him a dream of establishing a vineyard with his wife and producing the best Tasmanian wines.

-Following an extensive search of Tasmania for a suitable piece of land to grow wine grapes, the Miguets settled on the land known now as Providence Vineyards.
+Following an extensive search of Tasmania for a suitable piece of land to grow wine grapes, the Miguet’s settled on the land now known as Providence Vineyards.

 Madame Miguet recollects with a chuckle their original investigation of the property.
 Whilst she was looking over the house Jean (Johnny) was moving around the property with his soil thermometer.
 He arrived at the house elated and announced that they would take the property.

 Madame Miguet cried: “But Johnny, you haven’t seen the house yet!”
 Jean Miguet was so pleased with the potential of the property he did not need to see the house that was to be his home for the next twenty years.